epi-project/brane-documentation/user-guide/src/software-engineers/hello-world.md

 import hello_world;
 ```

-(Note the delimiter "`;`".
+(Note the delimiter, `;`.
 BraneScript requires all stataments to be terminated by it.)

 If the instance was able to find the package, then the command will return without printing anything.
+Otherwise, it might give you an error saying the package is unknown.
+If so, try re-pushing your package and making sure you are logged-in to the correct instance.

-Next, you can call the function (without any arguments) to run your package on the instance:
+Next, you can call the function to run your package on the instance:
 ```
 hello_world();
 ```